 Antimicrobial consumption statistics quantify the ecological selection pressure on microbial populations.
 Antimicrobial consumption often translates as sales of antimicrobial medicines.
 It permits benchmarking comparisons at global, country or healthcare facility level and evaluation of the impact of educational or regulatory interventions.
 A common way to express consumption totals is through the use of “Defined-Daily Doses” or DDDs, maintained by the WHO Collaborating Centre for Drug Statistics Methodology in Oslo, Norway.

 - WHO Collaborating Centre for Drug Statistics Methodology

-- ABC Calc software
+- AMC Tool software

-For insights into how antimicrobials are used, indicator studies and focused surveys of patients, prescribers, and dispensers are used to explore the factors which drive antimicrobial use decisions.
+For insights into how antimicrobials are used, indicator studies and focused surveys of patients, prescribers, and dispensers are used to explore the factors that drive antimicrobial use decisions.
 Examples of indicators include the following.

 - Average number of medicines prescribed per patient counter